leslychao/datapulse/docs/frontend/frontend-design-direction.md

 ### Inline editing

-Editable cells (COGS, manual price lock, notes) switch to edit mode on double-click.
+Editable cells switch to edit mode on double-click.
 No modal forms for single-field edits.
 Save on blur or Enter.
 Cancel on Escape.

 ### Context menu (right-click)

-On grid rows: Copy, Open in new tab, Lock price, Add to queue, Export selection.
+On grid rows: Copy, Open in new tab, Export selection, and context-dependent domain actions.

 ### Bulk actions